Artisan Entrepreneurship Diploma

 Credits: 2

-Students will work on an individual basis with an instructor to develop a body of work with a defined focus.
-Each student will plan and outline--in the form of a contract--a program of targeted focus and study in consultation with approval from her/his selected instructor.
+This course provides students with the opportunity to work on an individual basis with an instructor to develop a body of work with a defined focus.
+Each student will plan and outline a program of focus and study in consultation with and approval from her/his instructor.
+The student will sign a contract that clearly outlines personal direction and research goals, media, timelines and quantity of work.

 • STUDIO II